jchurley95/basic-react-tutorial/README.md

 }
 ```

 This is a common anti-pattern.
-React wants you to use setState and trigger that re-render.
+React wants you to use setState and only setState when you want to update your state object.
+Doing so will trigger a re-rendering of the component with the updated state values.
 Feel free to do further research.

-Then, add a button tag above your child components that has an onClick function which triggers your function when clicked.
+Next, add a button tag above your child components and give that button an onClick function so that the button calls that function when clicked.

 #### GOOD